i-love-flamingo/flamingo-commerce/price/Readme.md

 The implementation details of the price object is:

 * internally we use big.Float to hold the amount, this is to be able to calculate exactly
-* however a float like representation of an amount cannot be payed, that is why the price has a method "GetPayablePrice" that returns a Price that can be payed in the given currency, using correct rounding and amount representation
+* however a float like representation of an amount cannot be paid, that is why the price has a method "GetPayablePrice" that returns a Price that can be paid in the given currency, using correct rounding and amount representation

 ### Example: